-Outlandish Arts is a disability-led, not-for-profit organisation.
+Outlandish Arts is a disabled-led, not-for-profit organisation.
 We assist artists and organisations by:

 - Applying for grant funding

 - Connecting artists to local, national and international performance platforms

 - Guiding and mentoring the development of creative work

 - Promoting and marketing performers and their works